(POSTCARD DEPARTMENT OF JUDNICK.COM)

 FRECHTLING.
 "FRESH / MILK // MATTHEWS FRECHTLING // From K. I. O. / SELECTED FARMS // OWNED & OPERATED / BY / J. & L. KELLER / FOSTER, O. / R.R.1" signage on a delivery truck with a little girl in the cab, approximately 2.5" x 4.5" photograph, slight curl to the paper, 5 spots of album paste on back.
 It is rare to find any memorabilia about this company on the Internet. $19.00 fo(f)g(f)t

 FRECHTLING.
 "Nº 24.
 U. R. K. P. ARMORY // W. C. FRECHTLING & CO // COSTONS CANDY KITCHEN // GEO.
 H. VOSS / TEAS / FRESH ROASTED COFFEE / THE STORE FOR QUALITY // TULLY THE TAILOR" a Cincinnati Ohio street scene with even more signage (which might yield under magnification because the depth-of-field is good), horse-drawn buggy in the foreground, 2 horse-drawn wagons near the storefronts; approximately 6"x5" sepia-tone photo with blank back, imperfectly rectangular, long upper corner crease in the sky.
 URKP abbreviates Uniform Rank of Knights of Pythias, no longer an official auxiliary of Pythianism.
 Necessarily after 1879 because of the ampersand in the Frechtling name.
 We found the tailor's address as 16 South Second Street in a December 15 1911 advertisement.
 Coston's Confectionery advertised in the August 38 1910 Cincinnati Enquirer.
 So we date this as circa-1910 to -1911.
-SALE IN PROGRESS o(c)f(k)g(c)g(f)g(t)g(v)
+Sold but front side still available for scholarly study & research as an enlarged 300-dpi scan (publication quality) in .jpg format for $3.75. o(c)f(k)g(c)g(f)g(t)g(v)

 FREDERKIKSEN.
 "OX3UD" continental Greenland shortwave (14 mc) QSL card from amateur radio station, used by Rich 'Dick' Maule Frederiksen in 1956.
 Sold but still available for scholarly study & research as a full-size & enhanced 72-dpi scan in .jpg or .tif format. $1.50 gg